ryanchien1335/8bit-cpu/README.md

 Planned and potential extensions include:

-- **Microcoded Control Unit:** Replace hardwired control logic with a microcode ROM to simplify instruction sequencing and enable easier ISA expansion.
+- **✓ Microcoded Control Unit**: Implemented microcode ROM with conditional branching support
 - **Expanded Control Flow:** Add additional conditional branches such as JNZ and JNC.
 - **Pipelined Variant:** Implement a pipelined version of the CPU to explore hazard detection and mitigation techniques.